steve4744/TNTRun/README.md

 If your server is running Minecraft 1.13 or later, then the latest version of TNTRun\_reloaded can be [downloaded from Spigot.](https://www.spigotmc.org/resources/tntrun_reloaded.53359/ "TNTRun_reloaded")

-For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8) can be downloaded from Spigot by visiting the "Version History" tab on the plugin pages.
+For Minecraft versions from 1.8 through to 1.12.2, the legacy version of TNTRun\_reloaded (version 6.8.6) can be downloaded from the GitHub Releases tab above.
+It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.6/TNTRun_reloaded_6.8.6.jar "v6.8.6")

-Note that there is a legacy bug fix release (version 6.8.5) only available from the GitHub Releases tab above.
-It can be [downloaded here.](https://github.com/steve4744/TNTRun/releases/download/v6.8.5/TNTRun_reloaded_6.8.5.jar "v6.8.5")

 ## Features